storj/docs/src/pages/dcs/how-tos/sync-files-with-rclone/rclone-with-hosted-gateway/index.md

 title: Rclone Hosted Gateway
 slug: how-tos/sync-files-with-rclone/rclone-with-hosted-gateway
 createdAt: 2022-05-19T18:28:40.000Z
-updatedAt: 2023-03-03T08:30:09.000Z
+updatedAt: 2023-07-19T18:22:51.553Z
+docId: WayQo-4CZXkITaHiGeQF_
 ---

 ## Selecting an Integration Pattern

 Use our S3-compatible Hosted Gateway integration pattern to increase upload performance and reduce the load on your systems and network.
-Uploads will be encrypted and erasure-coded server-side, thus a 1GB upload will result in only 1GB of data being uploaded from the client to the hosted gateway.
+Uploads will be encrypted and erasure-coded server-side; thus, a 1GB upload will result in only 1GB of data being uploaded from the client to the hosted gateway.

 ## Use this pattern for